Levi & Korsinsky Reminds Evolv Technologies Holdings, Inc. Investors Of The Pending Class Action Lawsuit With A Lead Plaintiff Deadline Of December 31...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
-21, 2024 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Evolv Technologies Holdings, Inc. ("Evolv Technologies Holdings, Inc." or the "Company") (NASDAQ: EVLV) of a class action securities lawsuit.
+NEW YORK, Nov.
+26, 2024 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Evolv Technologies Holdings, Inc. ("Evolv Technologies Holdings, Inc." or the "Company") (NASDAQ: EVLV ) of a class action securities lawsuit.

 NO COST TO YOU: If you are a class member, you may be entitled to compensation without payment of any out-of-pocket costs or fees.
 There is no cost or obligation to participate.